castorini/pyserini/docs/experiments-msmarco-doc.md

 recall_100            	all	0.7564
 ```

-We can see that Anserini's (tuned) BM25 baseline is already much better than the baseline provided by the organizers.
+We can see that Pyserini's (tuned) BM25 baseline is already much better than the baseline provided by the organizers.

 ## Reproduction Log[*](reproducibility.md)